WebBreacher/WhatsMyName/CONTRIBUTING.md

 6. **Don't add new categories.** Use one of the existing values in the top-level `categories` array.
 If you think a genuinely new category is needed, open an issue to discuss it first rather than adding one in a data PR.
 7. **First-time contributor?
 Add yourself to `authors`.** Add your name or handle to the `authors` array at the top of `wmn-data.json`.
 Welcome, and thank you.
 8. **Validate your JSON before you submit.** Edit with a syntax-highlighting editor or JSON-aware IDE and fix anything it flags as invalid before opening the PR.
 See [Formatting and validation](#formatting-and-validation) for how to check this yourself.
-9. **Keep PRs to about 8-9 sites.** If you have more additions, fixes, or removals than that, split them into separate PRs, or submit one and wait for it to be reviewed before opening the next.
+9. **Keep PRs less than 10 sites.** If you have more additions, fixes, or removals than that, split them into separate PRs, or submit one and wait for it to be reviewed before opening the next.
 A single error in a 50-site PR can hold up 49 good changes.
 10. **Remove entries for sites that are permanently gone**, rather than leaving a broken entry in place.
 If a site no longer meets the [inclusion criteria](README.md#how-it-works) (paywalled, login-only, or usernames no longer appear in the URL), remove it.

 ---